Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_data/redstone_interface.md

 |[text]{mb:"II:RedstoneDataInterface"}|

 # details
-The machine consists of several parts, some wirecoils, a bunch of steel plates and few electron tubes, but key parts are the [data input port], on which a [data connector](data_wiring.md#connector) has to be placed and a [redstone output connector](redstoneWires#1) to which you can attach a [wire](wiring#redstoneWires).
+The machine consists of several parts, but key parts are the [data input port], on which a [data connector](data_wiring.md#connector) has to be placed and a [redstone output connector](redstoneWires#1) to which you can attach a [wire](wiring#redstoneWires).

 # interface